How to Choose a Law Degree Concentration or Specialization

 Reach Out to Your Network for Advice

-Sometimes the people in your own network may have many of the answers to questions you have about choosing a law degree.
-This includes academic advisors, graduates in the field and even friends or family who work in the field.
+Sometimes the people in your own network may have answers to questions you have about choosing a law degree.
+They may include academic advisors, graduates in the field and even friends or family with legal experience.

-Your advisor can work with you to help you develop a plan for your desired concentration.
-Even if you are still unsure of what law degree you feel is best for you, they can help you weigh the pros and cons of each degree offering that you’re considering or assess how prepared you are to pursue graduate study.
+Your school advisor can help you develop a plan for your desired concentration.
+Even if you are still unsure of what legal degree you feel is best for you, they can help you weigh the pros and cons of each degree offering that you’re considering or assess how prepared you are to pursue graduate study.

-Graduates in the field have gone through the full academic journey and can provide insight on what to expect in terms of coursework and more.
+Graduates in the field have gone through the full academic journey.
+Their experiences can provide insight about what to expect in terms of coursework and more.

 Compare the Strength of Law School with Your Preferred Concentration

 As you’re doing research on your concentration, consider the strengths of the law school you are attending or wish to attend.
-Some law schools may have strong programs in certain concentrations which may look good on a resume, thus giving you more credibility when entering the concentration’s industry.
+Some law schools may have strong programs in certain concentrations which may look good on a résumé, thus giving you more credibility when entering the specialized field.

 Which semester do you need to choose a concentration?

 It may vary depending on different law schools.
 Some allow students to choose a concentration track at the end of the second term.
-This may provide you with enough time to identify your interests and strengths, and eventually determine the concentration that fits your standards and career goals.
-The earlier you start your research, the better you may be prepared for to declare a concentration.
+This may provide you with enough time to identify your interests and strengths to determine the concentration that fits your standards and career goals.
+Starting your research early can help you be better prepared to declare a concentration.

 What are the benefits of choosing a concentration?

-Choosing your legal concentration will provide you with the tools you need to become an expert in the chosen field.
-You will be fully equipped with the specific law knowledge, skills and information you need to know how to be a master in your chosen area or industry.
+Pursuing a legal concentration can equip you with specific legal knowledge, skills and the necessary tools to become a specialist in your chosen field.
 You will also have a clear idea of what to expect before entering the industry.

 What if the universities you like don’t offer the concentrations you want?